Google Data Studio Tutorial

 data studio

-1. Set a time period within a specific chart.
+1. Sets a time period within a specific chart.
 That time period will always override the date range control.

 2. Group the charts you want to be affected by the date range control with the module.
-Select the charts, then choose Arrange > Group.
+Select the graphic(s) as well as the chart, then choose Arrange > Group.

 data studio

-Make sure this setting is clear and easy to understand, otherwise they will probably assume that all charts they are viewing on your current page are using the same time period.
+Make sure this setting is clear and easy to understand, otherwise they will probably assume that all the graphics they are viewing on your current page are using the same time period.

 10. Add filter controls

 Give your users even more flexibility with filter controls.
-Like the date range control, a filter applies your settings to all the reports on the page.
-For example, if someone filters out everything other than organic traffic, all reports on that page would show specifically organic traffic data.
+Like the date range control, a filter applies its settings to all reports on the page.
+For example, if someone filters out everything other than organic traffic, all reports for that page would show organic traffic data specifically.

-Add a filter control by clicking this icon in the toolbar:
+Add a filter control by clicking on this icon in the toolbar:

 data studio

 The filter will appear on the report page.
-Resize it and drag it to the position you want.
+Change its size and drag it to the desired position.
 While it is selected, you should see a panel on the left side:

 data studio